 In which we praise people for trying their best

-If someone is sick and they take a sick selfie where they say they are very congested?
+If someone is ill and they do an ill selfie where they say they are very congested?
 That is a supportive like.
 Or like: first day outfit at a new job?
 That is a supportive like.
-Pale arm spiraling off into a distant drip?
+Pale arm spiralling off into a distant drip?
 That’s an S.L.
 Baked bread but the bread looks like shit but you can tell they’ve been really trying with the baking of the bread?
 Smash that mf'ing supportive like button.
 I see you trying but not necessarily succeeding, you say, likingly.
 Here, take this humble little like.

-In which we like things with a slightly less discerning eye because we’ve had six pints and we’re struggling to stand up straight in a bathroom
+In which we like things with a slightly less discerning eye because we’ve had six pints of Hells and we’re struggling to stand up straight in a bathroom

 In which we wonder why we are debasing ourselves by being Kim Kardashian’s 432,757th like of the day

-Often I think—as I’m absolutely obliterating the like button on the latest Charli XCX upload—Why am I doing this?
+Often I think, as I’m absolutely obliterating the like button on the latest Charli XCX upload, I think: why am I doing this?
 Charli XCX is not going to notice me doing it, but I do it anyway, despite the whole exercise being pointless.
 "Joel," she says, in that voice she does, in an imaginary scenario where she delicately moves into my "Other" inbox.
-"I see you liking two out of every three of my Instagram posts, which: nice.
-That is the perfect number of likes to make me notice you’re there but not actively think you’re trying to get my attention.
+"I see you liking two out of every three of my Instagram uploads, which: nice.
+That is the perfect number of likes to make me notice you’re there but not actively think you’re trying to chirpse me.
 It gets a big yuh from me."
 We instantly fall in love (she keeps making me wearing transparent crop tops for some reason, but at this point, whatever, I don’t care) and I move into a house she’s bought in LA, balcony and expensive dressing gowns and everything.
 "Thank you, Instagram," I hiss into the blurry setting sun.
 "Thank you, thank you."
 But no, that never happens, and instead you find yourself at the doorstep of a celebrity Instagram post, thousands of comments and millions of likes, and you are like: I am an ant.
 An insignificant ant.
 They do not know if I am alive or dead.
 And then, with a sickly little clunk of self-loathing, you hit that like button, don’t you.
 Don’t you.
 Complex app, Instagram, isn’t it?
 Some weird little feelings, bubbling up to the surface, ah?

 In which you like your boyfriend or girlfriend’s Instagram post because they are your boyfriend or girlfriend

-In which we recognize that some of our friends are happy in a dimension different to our own
+In which we recognise that some of our friends are happy in a dimension different to our own

 In which we like someone’s outfit more than them as a whole

-I would say I’m happy with the outfit I clang together maybe one morning out of every 40, so damn fucking right you’re going to get a fitpic on Instagram if I’ve somehow managed to put jeans, a T-shirt, and a jacket together in a coherent manner.
+I would say I’m happy with the outfit I clang together maybe one morning out of every 40, so damn fucking right you’re going to get a fitpic on Instagram if I’ve somehow managed to put jeans, a T-shirt and a jacket together in a coherent manner.
 This goes triple if I follow you on Instagram: new padded winter jacket?
 Big ol’ like and a comment asking where you bought it.
-Fresh out the box sneakers on a rainy overground train platform?
+Box-fresh trainers on a rainy overground platform?
 You get a like, you get a like, big booty like for you.
-When someone uploads an outfit selfie, they are not saying: Here are the clothes I bought with money, they are good.
+When someone uploads an outfit selfie, they are not saying: here, the clothes I bought with money, they are good.
 They are saying: I am absolutely fucking feeling myself today.
 I am electric with horny energy for my own self.
 Fuck me absolutely up.
 And they get a little like for their efforts.

 In which we like the caption if not exactly the photo

 If the caption makes me laugh, you get a like before I’ve even processed the photo.
 I read faster than I see, somehow.
-This has caught me out, previously—I once clicked "like" on someone’s funny caption and it turned out the picture was a crying selfie and the whole thing was a documentation of a long-ignored-by-me mental downward spiral, and I had to DM them and be like “sorry that 'like' was probably inappropriate, v. shaky on the rules re: rescinding it now, i.e. would that make the crying better or worse"—but, broadly, funny caption gets you more likes than, like, just straight up looking good.
+This has caught me out, previously – I once clicked "like" on someone’s funny caption and it turned out the picture was a crying selfie and the whole thing was a documentation of a long-ignored-by-me mental downswirl, and I had to DM them and be like “sorry that 'like' was probably inappropriate, v. shaky on the rules re: rescinding it now, i.e. would that make the crying better or worse" – but, broadly, funny caption gets you more likes than, like, just straight up looking good.